icons8/lunacy-docs/docs/editing.md

 **Note:** The above methods won't work with rectangles drawn with the Pen tool.

-Read also and see the demo in the next subsection.
+See also the demo in the [Vector editing](#vector-editing) subsection.
 It shows how to edit individual corners in other shapes.

 ### Smooth corners